UGA-BSAIL/DT-MARS-CycleGAN/README.md

 ## Pretrained models
-The pre-trained models are available at [weights](weights).
+The pre-trained models are available at [weight](weight).
 All the weights are YOLOv8n trained with different synthesized data.
     - best.pt: trained with images generated from DT/MARs-CycleGAN (ours).
     - CYC.pt: trained with  images generated from original CycleGAN.
     - RetinaGAN.pt: trained with images generated from RetinaGAN.